mifumagalli/mypython/ifu/README_muse_pipeline.md

 few days apart.
 The calibrations used are stored in calplan.txt for inspection.

 Typical failures arise if not all calibrations are included or if Raw data are missing.
 Also there are problems with old calibrations.
+The use of static calibrations distributed with the pipeline can be forced with pipecal keyword set to True

 At the end, there should be a IMAGE_FOV, a pixel table, and DATACUBE_FINAL for each science exposure in Proc.
 Check if they look ok.